abongini/PPC_FROI_Project/README.md

 main()
 ```
 In addition, this python package returns the name of the reaction if it is present in our database but not coded.
 Several input cases are possible, such as: starting molecule - condition, first starting molecule - second, first starting molecule - second condition and ending molecule - condition.
-Short and sweet, but the real power lies in the detailed documentation.
+Short and sweet, but the real power lies in the detailed documentation grouped together in the various jupyter notebooks placed in the folder of the same name !

+Have fun testing reactions!
+For more information on the types of reactions coded, don't hesitate to consult the Reaction_Functions.ipynb, Lists.ipynb and Dictionnaries.ipynb notebooks!
+They're packed with information on the patterns of the starting molecules, the conditions of the reactions and the patterns of the final molecules we've coded.
+Happy codding !

 ## 👩‍💻 Installation